fttlov/JCAdvance/README.md

 ## Editing
 Added configuration and support files for editing the code in modern VS Code with clangd.

+## Translating
+You can easily translate the JCAdvance configurator and console interface into any language without recompiling the program.
+See \Language folder

 ## Feedback
 `fttlkov@gmail.com`